rlt3/Dialogue/README.md

 I plan to release v0.0 when:

 * Actors can be created arbitrarily while the system is running
-* Actors can be remove arbitrarily while the system is running
+* Actors can be removed arbitrarily while the system is running
 * There are two ways of creating a Dialogue tree (table vs object methods)
 * There is at least one tutorial available
 * I have complete documentation up